 Total 13840 farmers will be covered under this project and UHDP mango will be planted in 25000 acres in next 10 years.
 To help farmers in UHDP mango production, we provide soil water analysis to the farmers at our Chittoor laboratory.
 Better planting of disease free material is also provided.

-Specially-fitted mobile training buses are used in training farmer to increase productivity with the help of rejuvenation techniques like pruning, grafting
+Training is given to farmers with the help of mobile training buses which mainly educate them about increasing productivity with the help of rejuvenation techniques like pruning, grafting and top working.

 Project Unnati not only focuses on UHDP implementation on new fields but also tries to revive old orchards with help of rejuvenation techniques.
 This project will provide the technical advice through mobile trainings, field extensions & demo plot visits.
 All this support will be free of charge to the farmers.